Kapendev/parin/TOUR.md

 void setMasterVolume(float value);
 ```

-Below are examples showing how to use these sound functions.
+Below is a sound example.

-- Playing a Sound
+- Playing a sound:

     ```d
     SoundId sound;